armankhondker/EE-364D-Senior-Design/my-app/README.md

 `npm run build && npm run deploy`

+Before deployment the first time -
-Also install aws cli and run `aws configure` with the aws credentials before deployment
+Install the aws cli and run `aws configure` and type in the aws credentials that are in the csv we provided

 ### `npm run build` fails to minify